TRUBA-HPC/Belgeler/source/education/pytorch/intro_installation.rst

 ..
 The first five columns are for the user to select the installation configuration, and the final column shows the command to be called to install the package.
 In this example above, we are installing PyTorch on a Linux system with no GPU support.
 We are using Conda and we want to install the Python interface.
 To do so, we open a terminal and execute the following command

-İlk beş sütun, kullanıcının kurulum yapılandırmasını seçmesi içindir ve son sütun, paketi kurmak için çağrılacak komutu gösterir.
-Yukarıdaki örnekte, PyTorch'u GPU desteği olmayan bir Linux sistemine kuruyoruz.
-Conda kullanıyoruz ve Python arayüzünü kurmak istiyoruz.
-Bunu yapmak için bir terminal açıyoruz ve aşağıdaki komutu uyguluyoruz
+Şekildeki ilk beş satır, kullanıcının kurulum yapılandırmasını seçmesi içindir ve son satır, paketi kurmak için çağrılacak komutu gösterir.
+Yukarıdaki örnekte PyTorch, GPU desteği olmayan bir Linux sistemine kurulacaktır.
+Biz bu örnekte Conda kullanıyoruz ve Python arayüzü ile kuracağız.
+Bunu yapmak için bir terminal açalım ve aşağıdaki komutu uygulayalım.

 .. code-block:: bash